 The number of usable submodules depends on the interface module used.
 Please observe the information in the manual for the particular interface module.

 Value status (Quality Information, QI)

 The meaning of the value status depends on the submodule involved.

-For the 1st submodule (=basic submodule), the value status 1 indicates that the output value specified by the user program is actually output at the module terminal.
+For the 1st submodule (=basic submodule), the value status is not relevant.